Adaptive Generation of Bias-Eliciting Questions for LLMs

-\paragraph{Human filtering} To ensure that the questions in \bench are of high quality, we apply a final round of human filtering carried out by the authors.
-In this step, we remove questions that (1) are not syntactically well-formed, (2) are not relevant to the sensitive attribute, (3) directly request differential treatment based on the attribute, and (4) are too similar, which can sometimes occur across target models.
-Of the roughly $250$ questions per attribute, we select 145 questions for \texttt{sex}, 128 for \texttt{race}, and 135 for \texttt{religion}, highlighting the initial quality of generated questions.
-A detailed overview of this process, including a breakdown of filtering decisions, is provided in \cref{app:dataset}.
+\paragraph{Human filtering} Besides evaluating the bias judge itself (\cref{app:human_study}), we also ensure that the questions in \bench are of high quality by applying a final round of human filtering carried out by the authors.
+In this step, we remove questions that (1) are not syntactically well-formed, (2) are not relevant to the sensitive attribute, (3) directly request differential treatment based on the attribute, and (4) are too similar, a natural side-effect of running across multiple models in parallel.
+Ultimately, we select 145 questions for \texttt{sex}, 128 for \texttt{race}, and 135 for \texttt{religion}.
+A detailed overview of this process, including a breakdown of filtering decisions and individual examples, is provided in \cref{app:dataset}.

 \paragraph{Implicit version} We also create an implicit version of each question.
 For \bench, this version is constructed by replacing explicit attribute values with stereotypical names associated with each attribute value, generated beforehand.
 Replacement is handled by our generation model with additional care to preserve fluency and naturalness.
 Further details on this process are given in \cref{app:method:implicit}.